Exawind/amr-wind/docs/sphinx/walkthrough/terrain.rst

 large eddy simulation or Reynolds-averaged Navier Stokes turbulence models.
 The IBFM can be used with periodic or inflow-outflow boundary conditions with few modifications.

 The first step in including the terrain is to set the terrain variables.
 This is accomplished by modifying the ABL physics to include the ``TerrainDrag`` flow physics: ``incflo.physics = ABL TerrainDrag``.
-This looks for the ``terrain.amrwind`` text file in the case folder.
-The file contains the terrain height in the format ``x y terrainHt``.
+This looks for the ``terrain.amrwind`` text file in the case folder (this is the default name, the user can modify the file it searches for by specifying the ``TerrainDrag.terrain_file`` input parameter).
+The file contains the terrain height as a single column organized as: ``nx, ny, x values (of length nx), y values (of length ny), terrain height values (of length nx x ny)``.

 The second step is the inclusion of the terrain forcing in the momentum and energy equations.
 This is accomplished by adding ``DragForcing`` and ``DragTempForcing`` terms to ``ICNS.source_terms`` and